-On-going:
+On-going

 - Answer queries about preparation of proposals. - Liaise with organisers on details. - Chase organisers for reports and accounts after seminars.
-BAAL-CUP seminar organisers should write a short report (800 words) for Language Teaching, and a longer report (1,500-1,800 words) for the BAAL Newsletter.
-BAAL-Routledge workshop organiser should write a short report for the BAAL Newsletter (800 words). - Pass reports to CUP and Routledge, to BAAL Newsletter Editor, and to Editor and Reviews Editor of Language Teaching - Graeme Porte (gporte@telefonica.net). - Liaise with Treasure regarding CUP / Routledge on funding. - Advise seminar and workshop organisers on conditions (e.g. checking CUP are invited to seminars) etc.
+BAAL-CUP seminar organisers should write a report (not more than 1500 words) for Language Teaching(do check with the editor when informing him the results), and another report (1,000 words) for the BAAL Newsletter. - Pass reports to CUP contact, to BAAL Newsletter Editor, and to Editor of Language Teaching - Graeme Porte (gporte@telefonica.net). - Liaise with Treasure regarding CUP on funding. - Advise seminar and workshop organisers on conditions (e.g. checking CUP are invited to seminars) etc.